pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

  * Usage of video screen (you're welcome, trees!)
  * Increase of speed (from 50 baud to 150000 baud)

-This machine was at the time the best way to transmit data on a reliable and fast way.
+This machine was at the time the best way to transmit data in a reliable and fast way.

 ## Stop your boring oldish gibberish...
 Why the heck are you telling me about this?

-Because instead of building new devices to interact with computers, pragmatic people at the time decided to reuse the Teletype to connect to them.
+Because instead of building new devices to interact with computers, pragmatic people at the time decided to reuse existing Teletypes to connect to them.
-Hear me well, I'm not talking here about the _Personal Computer_ (PC) you are familiar with, I'm talking about a big massive machine in its own dedicated room where you had no access if you were not cool enough, and where you had to send command from the teletype and read the output through the teletype remotely.
+Hear me well, I'm not talking here about the _Personal Computer_ (PC) you are familiar with, I'm talking about a big massive machine in its own dedicated room where you had no access if you were not cool enough, and where you had to send command from the teletype and read the output printed back.

 {% img/linux/mainframe.jpg }

-Actually, one terminal was directly connected connected to the machine within the same room : _the console_.
+Actually, one terminal was directly connected to the machine within the same room : _the console_.
 Man, I can't tell you about the hype on being the lucky one behind the console.
 Well, I can't because I'm not that old, but I'm sure that should have been a big thing back then.

 Anyway, you must now realize a few things: it would be nice for instance when using a terminal to see what you are typing.
 So what about asking the computer to echo back to the terminal what it received, so that it is printed?
 And what about erasing with backspace what have been typed?
 Yep, the OS should take care of that for us, we only use a dummy Teletype after all.